Big Brother Brasil 18: Future Appearances

-In 2019, Kaysar Dadour appeared in and won Dança dos Famosos 16.
+In 2019, Kaysar Dadour appeared in and won Dança dos Famosos 16, where he won the competition.

 In 2020, Lucas Fernandes appeared on Big Brother Brasil 20 as a model in an activity.

 In 2021, Gleici Damasceno, Jéssica Müeller, Kaysar Dadour, Mahmoud Baydoun, Paula Amorim and Viegas de Carvalho appeared in No Limite 5.
-Mahmoud finished in 16th place, Gleici in 11th place, Kaysar in 8th place, Jéssica in 6th place, Viegas the runner-up, while Paula she won the competition.
+Mahmoud finished in 16th place, Gleici in 11th place, Kaysar in 8th place, Jéssica in 6th place, Viegas the runner-up, while Paula won the competition.

+In 2023, Jaqueline Grohalski appeared in A Fazenda 15, where she won the competition.